Last updated on 2nd August, 2019 by Dr Shivangi

-Like when the child knows when he will get food, what are the sleeping time, when to go to school, etc, he feels relaxed and safe.
+Like when the child knows when he will get food, what is the sleeping time, when to go to school, etc, he feels relaxed and safe.

-Unpredictable changes leave the child feeling anxious and less able to cope with the changes of lives.
+Unpredictable changes leave the child feeling anxious and less able to cope with the changes.

-Dr Laura Markham explains why kids need routines.
+Dr Laura Markham explains this in why kids need routines.

 Therefore, establish a routine and consistency in doing things to keep your child relaxed and feeling safe.

 7. Admit your shortcomings

 No parent is perfect, nor there is a need to be.
 But, the problem occurs when you try to hide your mistakes and speak lies to your child.

 Consequently, he will learn to do the same.
 He will also hide his mistakes from you.
 And this will encourage him to commit same mistakes over and over again.

 So, be open and admit your mistakes and shortcomings in front of children.
 This gives children the confidence to admit their own and not feel shameful or awkward if mistakes happen.